 One of the fundamental responsibilities of every faculty member in the College is to evaluate the academic performance of our students fairly, consistently and conscientiously.
 The grades that our students earn form part of their permanent academic records, and can have far-reaching impacts on their future endeavors.
 As individual faculty members, and collectively as a college, it is our duty to ensure that these grades represent an accurate assessment of performance.
+More generally, it is also the duty of faculty to update grades, as appropriate, in a timely manner.
+Grade updates may be the result of a grade appeal outcome, but could also cover other scenarios such as instructors updating Incomplete grades to final grades after a student completes remaining work, fixing grading mistakes so that students have accurate final grades on their transcript, etc.

-I take the prerogative of faculty members to assign grades very seriously, and I am extremely reluctant to interfere in this basic aspect of our academic lives.
-At the same time, both the courts and the American Association of University Professors (AAUP) have recognized the need for a well-designed appeals process to provide remedies on those rare occasions when a student appeals a final grade, asserting that this final grade was assigned in an unprofessional manner, or that grading may have been improperly influenced by prejudice or other inappropriate factors.
+Both the courts and the American Association of University Professors (AAUP) have recognized the need for a well-designed appeals process to provide remedies on those rare occasions when a student appeals a final grade, asserting that this final grade was assigned in an unprofessional manner, or that grading may have been improperly influenced by prejudice or other inappropriate factors.
 This process, reviewed by the Undergraduate and Graduate Education Councils, and the Administrative Council, is provided below.

 College of Engineering and Applied Science Department/Program Grade Appeal Process